eyosido/GlobalSearch/README.md

 # Example use cases
 - Search for terms in frames or comments, input parameters, variable names, graph names, function names etc.
+- Find graph or function nodes by type.
-- Determine which graph parameters have custom functions.
+- Determine which graph parameters have parameter functions.
 - Find specific variables into functions including package functions, in particular when involved in cooking errors.
 - Determine which areas are left to be worked on or temporary and need to be removed before production using TODO and TMP markers.
 - Find places where specific variables are being assigned (Set) in functions.